swswsw/predictionmkt/README.md

 ## note **

-the time of the phase is indicated by block time.  since we have finality, the phase start and stop block can be next to each other.  in other ledger that lacks finality, we should reserve more time (several blocks) between each phase.
+the time of the phase is indicated by block height.  since we have finality, the phase start and stop block can be next to each other.  in other ledger that lacks finality, we should reserve more time (several blocks) between each phase.